-- 48. For bursary purposes, a part-time student is a student who attends a course which requires a part-time weekly commitment.
-Courses which do not meet the definition of a full-time course as set out in our Credit Guidance will be considered as part-time.
-DWP regards as part-time a student who is not enrolled on a full-time course of study.
+- 50. For bursary purposes, a part-time student is a student who attends a course which requires a part-time weekly commitment.
+This is based on the DWP definition which regards as part-time a student who is not enrolled on a full-time course of study.
 Part-time students will generally be entitled to access benefits.
-(See also the definition of full-time). - 49.
-Colleges may offer part-time students travel and study costs, additional support needs for learning allowance, and / or a part-time EMA, but not normally bursary maintenance funding.
+(See also the definition of full-time).
+It should be noted that SFC's Credit Guidance separately defines full-time and part-time provision to measure activity counted in the calculation of SFC core funding, but for bursary purposes, the DWP definition should be used. - 51.
+Colleges may offer part-time students travel and study costs, additional support needs for learning allowance, and/or a part-time EMA, but not normally bursary maintenance funding.
 However, part-time students who are unable to access alternative funds may, at the college's discretion, be considered for maintenance from FE Discretionary funds.